stuart-bradley/Beast-Borrowing-Plugin/README.md

 ```

 * The `tree` takes a newick formatted tree with both branch distances and taxon node names.
+  * The tree can also be a randomly generated Yule or Coalsecent tree using standard BEAST format.
 * The `run` initiates the plugin using the `tree` defined above.
 It also has a number of interior parameters:
   * `root` is the sequence to be placed at the root of the tree.
 It should consist of present (1) or absent traits (0).
 The plugin does not handle missing or unknown traits.
 The `taxon` does not need to be *root*.
   * `subModel` defines the model used to simulate evolution down the tree.
 All models have a `borrowrate` parameter, which defines the rate of global borrowing; `borrowzrate` defines the distance of local borrowing; note: if `borrowzrate` is set to `0.0`, the plugin assumes an infinite distance.
 Currently there are two models: